brudalevante/xgs-pont-4/README.md

 - **No more duplicated ports.**
 - **No more “disco” LEDs:** Port LEDs only light up when a cable is connected.
 - **Custom patches and enhancements** applied directly to OpenWrt.
-- **Support for multi-gigabit speeds:**
+- **Support for all common Ethernet speeds (1Gb, 2.5Gb, 5Gb, 10Gb):**
-  - **A custom patch has been created within OpenWrt to support 2.5Gb, 5Gb, and 10Gb interface speeds.**
+  - **A custom patch was created within OpenWrt to extend the netdev LED trigger and full port support for 1Gb, 2.5Gb, 5Gb, and 10Gb speeds.**
+  - Now, LEDs and software can correctly detect and indicate the link status at all these speeds.
 - **Extra configuration:**
   - Two folders under `config/`: `system` and `network`
   - `my_files/board.json` included and customized